How To Apostille Documents in the Philippines: An Ultimate Guide to DFA Authentication

 This is when authentication enters the picture.

-Since the 1963 Vienna Convention on Consular Relations, embassies or consulates around the world have been following the same authentication procedure to ensure that a document processed in a particular country will remain valid in another country.
+Since the 1963 Vienna Convention on Consular Relations, embassies or consulates worldwide have followed the same authentication procedure to ensure that a document processed in a particular country remains valid in another country.

 For this reason, the purpose of having your documents authenticated by DFA is to ensure embassies or consulates in other countries that the said documents have been carefully reviewed, examined, and subjected to an agreed-upon authentication procedure.